+2.3.1 The sulphur content of any fuel oil used on board the ships shall not exceed the following limits: 0,50 % m/m, on and after 1 January 2020.

+From 1 March 2020 the sulphur content of fuel oil used or carried for use on board a ship shall not exceed 0,50 % m/m.
+The prohibition on the carriage of non-compliant fuels also applies to the fuels for shipboard equipment intended to be used solely in case of emergency.

-- 2.3.1 The sulphur content of any fuel oil used on board the ships shall not exceed the following limits, even though the ship shall be not required to have a Certificate (form 2.4.18RF): - 4,50 % m/m, prior to 1 January 2012; - 3,50 % m/m, on and after 1 January 2012; and - 0,50 % m/m, on and after 1 January 2020. - 2.3.2 For the ships within inland waterways, as well as SO_x Emission Control Areas, the sulphur content of any fuel oil used on board any ship shall not exceed the following limits, even though the ship shall be not required to have Certificate (Form 2.4.18RF): - 1,50 % m/m, prior to 1 July 2010; - 1,00 % m/m, on and after 1 July 2010; and - 0,10 % m/m, on and after 1 January 2015. - 2.3.3 A cleaning system of exhaust gases from the shipboard fuel oil combustion machinery approved by the Register, taking into account the provisions of IMO resolution MEPC.259(68) and the requirements in 2.3.1 and 2.3.2 as appropriate, may be used as an alternative compliance method to reduce the emission of sulphur oxides. - 2.3.4 To approve the above plants, according to IMO resolution MEPC.259(68), it shall be demonstrated their conformity to the above limits on the basis of SO2 (ppm)/CO2 (% v/v) ratio values given in Table 2.3.4.
+- 2.3.2 While a ship is operating in an emission control area, the sulphur content of fuel oil used on board that ship shall not exceed 0,10 % m/m. - 2.3.3 A cleaning system of exhaust gases from the shipboard fuel oil combustion machinery approved by the Register, taking into account the provisions of IMO resolution MEPC.259(68) and the requirements in 2.3.1 and 2.3.2 as appropriate, may be used as an alternative compliance method to reduce the emission of sulphur oxides. - 2.3.4 To approve the above plants, according to IMO resolution MEPC.259(68), it shall be demonstrated their conformity to the above limits on the basis of SO_2 (ppm)/ CO_2 (% v/v) ratio values given in Table 2.3.4.